damian-horna/cuda-matmul/notes.md

 term warp originates from weaving, the first parallel thread technology.
 A half-warp is either the first or second half of a warp.
 A quarter-warp is either the first, second, third, or fourth quarter of a warp

+- When a multiprocessor is given one or more thread blocks to execute, it partitions them into warps and each warp gets scheduled by a warp scheduler for execution.
+The way a block is partitioned into warps is always the same; each warp contains threads of consecutive, increasing thread IDs with the first warp containing thread 0.

+- A warp executes one common instruction at a time, so full efficiency is realized when all 32 threads of a warp agree on their execution path.
+If threads of a warp diverge via a data-dependent conditional branch, the warp serially executes each branch path taken, disabling threads that are not on that path, and when all paths complete, the threads converge back to the same execution path.
+Branch divergence occurs only within a warp; different warps execute independently regardless of whether they are executing common or disjoint code paths.

+## Hardware multithreading

+- The execution context (program counters, registers, etc) for each warp processed by a multiprocessor is maintained on-chip during the entire lifetime of the warp.
+Therefore, switching from one execution context to another has no cost, and at every instruction issue time, a warp scheduler selects a warp that has threads ready to execute its next instruction (the active threads of the warp) and issues the instruction to those threads.

+- In particular, each multiprocessor has a set of 32-bit registers that are partitioned among the warps, and a parallel data cache or shared memory that is partitioned among the thread blocks.

+- The number of blocks and warps that can reside and be processed together on the multiprocessor for a given kernel depends on the amount of registers and shared memory used by the kernel and the amount of registers and shared memory available on the multiprocessor.
+There are also a maximum number of resident blocks and a maximum number of resident warps per multiprocessor.
+These limits as well the amount of registers and shared memory available on the multiprocessor are a function of the compute capability of the device and are given in Appendix F.
+If there are not enough registers or shared memory available per multiprocessor to process at least one block, the kernel will fail to launch.